devdirga/Restfull/README.md

-# Restfull
+# RESTFull Api Template With Codeigniter Framework
-Restfull api using codeigniter + jwt
+Api Template for user, menu and role management using JWT